 Westmoreland-New Kensington is located at 1150 Fifth Avenue in downtown New Kensington.
-The center contains traditional classrooms, computer classrooms/labs, a science lab, administrative offices and a student lounge.
-The center is also home to PA CareerLink - Alle-Kiski, which provides services to the unemployed.
-724-335-8110
+The 26,000-squarefoot, two-story education center contains 10 general and computer classrooms and a science lab.
+The science lab allows the college to conduct lab classes for nursing and other health care programs at the center.
+The center is also home to PA CareerLink-Alle-Kiski, which provides career and workforce development services to employers and job-seekers.